xiaowangwindow/data-conversion/README.md

 The most important part in settings is MAPPING.
 MAPPING contains a list of Mapper, which is a tuple (src_key, dst_key, dst_type, custom_convert). dst_type and custom_convert can be `None` if you want to preserve origin type and value.

+## Exception Handling
+Exception occured in convert function will be save into error collection which defined in settings.

+If you want to record the key of document which excpetion raise, you can raise ValueError('key') contains `key` as an argument.